Mortgages & Loans

 - Refrain from opening attachments or clicking links within emails or texts from senders that you do not recognize.
 Scammers use email or text messages to trick you into giving them your personal information.

 - Don’t trust your Caller ID.
-Scammers may pose as government officials or First Horizon employees to steal your personal information.
+Scammers may pose as government officials or First Horizon associates to steal your personal information.
 First Horizon will never call you directly and ask to verify your account numbers, password or access code.

 - Always validate a person’s organization by calling them back through an official phone number.
 Don't call phone numbers mentioned in the questionable message.